 Technical topics discussed in the book include:

-• Requirements and latest advances in high-performance computing systems;
+• Requirements and the latest advances in high-performance computing systems

 Silicon Photonics for High-Performance Computing and Beyond presents a compilation of 19 outstanding contributions from academic and industry pioneers in the field.
 The selected contributions present insightful discussions and innovative approaches to understand current and future bottlenecks in high-performance computing systems and traditional computing platforms, and the promise of silicon photonics to address those challenges.
-The book is ideal for researchers and engineers working in the photonics, electrical, and computer engineering industries as well as academic researchers and graduate students (M.S. and Ph.D.) in computer science and engineering, electronic and electrical engineering, applied physics, and photonics and optics areas.
+It is ideal for researchers and engineers working in the photonics, electrical, and computer engineering industries as well as academic researchers and graduate students (M.S. and Ph.D.) in computer science and engineering, electronic and electrical engineering, applied physics, photonics, and optics.

 Table of Contents

 Section I High-Performance Computing Interconnect Requirements and Advances

 Chapter 1 Silicon Photonic Modulation for High-Performance Computing

 Chapter 2 Laser Modulation Schemes for Minimizing Static Power Dissipation